Bradfield/algos/sorting-and-searching/hashing.md

 By systematically visiting each slot one at a time, we are performing an open addressing technique called **linear probing**.

-Figure 8 &lt;fig\_linearprobing&gt; shows an extended set of integer items under the simple remainder method hash function (54,26,93,17,77,31,44,55,20).
+Figure 8 shows an extended set of integer items under the simple remainder method hash function (54,26,93,17,77,31,44,55,20).
 Table 4 &lt;tbl\_hashvalues1&gt; above shows the hash values for the original items.
-Figure 5 &lt;fig\_hashtable2&gt; shows the original contents.
+Figure 5 shows the original contents.
 When we attempt to place 44 into slot 0, a collision occurs.
 Under linear probing, we look sequentially, slot by slot, until we find an open position.
 In this case, we find slot 1.